NouraBader-45/IT326-Obesity/README.md

-# IT326-Obesity
 Project Description:
-Our project aims to classify individuals into 7 obesity levels 🧍🍔 using lifestyle factors such as eating habits 🥗, physical activity 🏃‍♀️, water intake 💧, and smoking 🚬.
-We also apply clustering 🔎 to discover hidden patterns in daily behaviors.
+Our project aims to classify individuals into seven obesity levels using lifestyle factors such as eating habits, physical activity, water intake, and smoking.
+In addition, we apply clustering techniques to discover hidden patterns in daily behaviors that may contribute to obesity.

 Motivation:
-We chose this dataset because obesity is a major global health prevention, and analyzing these habits can provide useful insights 💡 for awareness and prevention.
+We selected this dataset because obesity is a growing global health problem that causes both physical and mental challenges.
+By analyzing lifestyle habits, our study can provide useful insights for prevention and awareness, which may support healthier choices and reduce obesity-related risks.

+Students` names:
+Layan ALshamsan
+Hatun Alothman
+Noura Alotaibi
+Leenh Almarzooq